Helene Berg: Back to (East) Germany

 In April 1946 Berg returned to Germany, settling in the Soviet occupation zone which by now was in the process of becoming the German Democratic Republic.
 Berg became a member of the new country's ruling SED (party) and took a position as a teacher at the prestigious Karl Marx Academy in Liebenwalde.
 Between 1946 and 1951 she undertook various functions in the party's regional leadership in Saxony-Anhalt, working closely with Bernard Koenen.
 In 1951 she briefly became acting director of the Karl Marx Academy, before accepting a professorial directorship at the Party Central Committee's Social Sciences Institute, remaining in this post till 1958.

 From 1954 till 1958 Berg was a candidate for the party central committee, which she joined in 1958, retaining her membership till 1989.
 Between 1958 and 1971 she was the German party's editor and representative for the Prague based international ideological newspaper World Marxist Review (WMR / "Problems of Peace and socialism" / "Проблемы мира и социализма").
 Between 1972 and 1974 she was deputy director of the party's central committee's Opinion Research Institute, succeeding the institute's founder-director, Karl Maron, in 1974.
-She resigned from that position in 1979, by when she was 73.
-Between 1979 and 1989 she acted as a consultant to the Central Committee's Department for International Relations.
+She left that position in 1979, when the Institute was abolished on the instigation of Erich Honecker, who believed opinion research to be "manipulative".
+She thereafter acted as a consultant to the Central Committee's International Relations Department.

 In 1990, following German reunification, the old East German SED (Party) was succeeded by the PDS, and Berg became a member of the reborn party's "Council of old people".